 - The reputation of institutions should not affect the reviewer’s view of applicants or their research training environment;

 - It is important to take steps to mitigate bias in reviewers’ thought process about difference in culture (e.g. Indigenous Peoples);

 - A point should be made of respecting Canada’s linguistic duality by recognizing the value of research in French and the value of research in Francophone minority communities.

-To learn more about unconscious bias, reviewers are encouraged to complete the related learning module.
+To learn more about bias in peer review, reviewers are encouraged to complete the related learning module.